Lipid metabolism: Lipid metabolism disorders

-Lipid metabolism disorders (including inborn errors of lipid metabolism) are illnesses where trouble occurs in breaking down or synthesizing fats (or fat-like substances).
-Lipid metabolism disorders are associated with an increase in the concentrations of plasma lipids in the blood such as LDL cholesterol, VLDL, and triglycerides which most commonly lead to cardiovascular diseases.
-A good deal of the time these disorders are hereditary, meaning it's a condition that is passed along from parent to child through their genes.
-Gaucher's disease (types I, II, and III), Niemann–Pick disease, Tay–Sachs disease, and Fabry's disease are all diseases where those afflicted can have a disorder of their body's lipid metabolism.
-Rarer diseases concerning a disorder of the lipid metabolism are sitosterolemia, Wolman's disease, Refsum's disease, and cerebrotendinous xanthomatosis.
+Lipid metabolism disorders (including inborn errors of lipid metabolism) are illnesses that disrupt normal processes in breaking down or synthesizing fats (or fat-like substances).
+Lipid metabolism disorders are associated with an increase in the concentrations of plasma lipids in the blood such as LDL cholesterol, VLDL, and triglycerides, which most commonly leads to cardiovascular diseases.
+Often these disorders are hereditary.
+Gaucher's disease (types I, II, and III), Niemann–Pick disease, Tay–Sachs disease, and Fabry's disease are all disorders of lipid metabolism.
+Rarer disorders of lipid metabolism include sitosterolemia, Wolman's disease, Refsum's disease, and cerebrotendinous xanthomatosis.

 Types of lipids

 The types of lipids involved in lipid metabolism include: